xlladdins/xll/docs/Excel4MacrosA-D.md

 **CUSTOM.UNDO**(**macro\_text**, undo\_text)

-Macro\_text    is the name of, or an R1C1-style reference to, the macro you want to run when the Undo command is chosen.
+Macro\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of, or an R1C1-style reference to, the macro you want to run when the Undo command is chosen.
 Macro\_text can be the name or cell reference of a macro.

-Undo\_text    is the text you want to use as the Undo command.
+Undo\_text&nbsp;&nbsp;&nbsp;&nbsp;is the text you want to use as the Undo command.

 **Example**